ShruthiK2109/Mini-Stereo-Digital-Audio-Processing-MSDAP-/README.md

-2.MSDAP FSM Implementation in Verilog:
+B. MSDAP FSM Implementation in Verilog:

 The goal of this part of the project is to design and implement a Finite State Machine (FSM) for the Mini Stereo Digital Audio Processing (MSDAP) chip.
 This FSM controls the flow of audio data through different stages, including initialization, data reception, processing, and output generation, ensuring precise synchronization and efficient power management.